 Finally, how do file your IRS estimated tax form?

 You will need to file your federal estimated taxes by using IRS estimated tax form 1040-ES.
-This form includes four numbered payment vouchers to send in with your payment and also instructions on how to fill out the IRS estimated tax form and where to send.
+This form includes four numbered payment vouchers to send in with your payment and also instructions on how to fill out the IRS form 1040-ES and where to send it.

 Once you have made your first payment, the IRS will kindly send you preprinted vouchers to start using.

-Note: Don’t forget to make state estimated taxes also…unless you live in one of the states that don’t have income taxes.
+Note: Don’t forget to make estimated state taxes …unless you live in one of the states that don’t have income taxes.

 - Make your check payable to “United States Treasury” and be sure to put “ 20XX Form 1040-ES” and your Social Security Number on your check or money order.

 - Enter the amount owed on the right side of your check like this: $000.00 without any dashes or lines.

 - Enclose, but do not staple or attach, your payment with the estimated tax payment voucher.